jmoujaes/simple-dev-portfolio/README.md

 Take a look at js/config.js to see which variables are configurable.

 Extend the site to fit your needs by adding more cards.
 Bootstrap documentation on cards: https://v4-alpha.getbootstrap.com/components/card/

+Pull requests, feedback, and filing issues are welcome and appreciated!